By FARNOUSH AMIRI and KEVIN FREKING

 “My son Zaire has a hole in the right side of his neck, two on his back, and another on his left leg,” she said, then paused to compose herself.
 “As I clean his wounds, I can feel pieces of that bullet in his back.
 Shrapnel will be left inside of his body for the rest of his life.
 Now I want you to picture that exact scenario for one of your children.”

 The parents of Lexi Rubio, who died in her classroom in Uvalde, also testified.
-Felix and Kimberly Rubio recounted finding out about their daughter’s death hours after leaving Lexi’s school awards ceremony on the morning of the shooting.
+Felix and Kimberly Rubio recounted finding out about their daughter’s death hours after leaving Lexi’s school awards ceremony on the morning of May 24.

-To get to the elementary school, Kimberly Rubio said she ran barefoot for a mile with her sandals in her hand and with her husband by her side.
+To get to the elementary school, she ran barefoot for a mile with her sandals in her hand and with her husband by her side.
 A firefighter eventually gave them a ride back to the civic center.

 “Soon after we received the news that our daughter was among the 19 students and two teachers that died as a result of gun violence,” she said, fighting through tears.